 - The site was developed and is managed and recognised as a single entity.

-- The site encompasses sustainable commercial use through long-term (minimum 20 year) leases and the Oxford Unlocked visitor attraction provides a full interpretation of the site's history and heritage.
+- The site encompasses sustainable commercial use through long-term (minimum 20 year) leases and the Oxford Castle & Prison visitor attraction provides a full interpretation of the site's history and heritage.

 - The project has been delivered at minimum risk and cost to council tax payers and even before opening, the Oxford Castle development was praised in the Heritage Counts 2003 report as being a good example of how historic places can provide focus for regeneration.